vokimon/godot-asset-library-client/README.md

 # asset-metadata.yaml

 asset_id: '6666666' # You will obtain this id after the first publication by hand
-category: "1" # 2D Tools
+category: "1" # 2D Tools.
+See available values in https://godotengine.org/asset-library/api/configure
 project_license: AGPLv3
 previews: